NormFrenette/GatsbyBlog/content/blog/Set-wifi-via-bluetooth/RaspberryPi-manual/index.md

 ```
 hostname > /usr/local/btwifiset/crypto
 ```
-or to make your own password (replace thw word password with your own selection):
+or to make your own password (replace thw word *password* with your own selection):
 ```
 echo password > /usr/local/btwifiset/crypto
 ```
 >Important: the file containing the password is named crypto (with no extension).
 Do not change this name as it is hard coded in the bluetooth Python code that looks for the password when connecting to the iPhone app.
 note: You can use view and/or change the password at anytime after the crypto file is created with this command
 ```
-/usr/local/btwifiset/btpassword.py
+ sudo /usr/local/btwifiset/btpassword.py
 ```

 #### Step 3 - Check for/Install Python modules:
-The BLE server python script requires the use of three python modules not already included with python: **dbus** and **GLib** and **Cryptography**
+The BLE server python script requires the use of three python modules not already included with python: **dbus** and **GLib** and **Cryptography**.

+Glib is installed with apt.
+Dbus and cryptography may be installed with apt or pip3 - depending on how new your OS is.

 ##### GLib